jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 370px; left: 160px;">Access</h1>

 !SLIDE
-.notes Before I discuss how Rodauth prevents access to the password hashes, let me first discuss the worst case scenario, where an attacker is able to access the password hashes, The first thing they will probably do is to attempt to crack the passwords.
+.notes Before I discuss how Rodauth prevents access to the password hashes, let me first discuss the worst case scenario, where an attacker is able to access the password hashes.
+The first thing they will probably do is to attempt to crack the passwords.

 <h1 class="white" style="font-size: 160px; position: absolute; top: 310px; left: 260px;">Cracking</h1>